aws/amazon-ecs-cli/README.md

 Download the binary archive for your platform, and install the binary on your `$PATH`.
 You can use the provided `md5` hash to verify the integrity of your download.

+For information about installing and using the Amazon ECS CLI, see the [ECS Command Line Interface](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI.html).

 ### Latest version
 * Linux: